NazarLogos/BogoMonuments/README.md

 # BogoMonuments
-Explore our local Monument Sales Project, featuring a catalog with advanced sorting and editing capabilities, designed for administrators to manage product listings.
-Please note that ordering and payment occur externally.
-BogoMonuments
+Bogo Monument is a site for buying monuments

 BogoMonuments is a project dedicated to providing a platform for  purchasing monuments in memory of departed individuals.
 This project serves commercial purposes and has been designed to assist in the creation and sale of memorial monuments.

 Description